 We also welcome new oarsmen and women who have never tried the sport before.
 Some just row for pleasure and to keep fit.
 Others decide to compete in regattas and there are a number of events specifically for them as a class called masters novices.
 These are for people who come to the sport late in life and have never won a regatta event in their life.

 Below are just a couple of profiles of sections of the Masters squad, although this is by no means everyone!
 In addition to those below we have many crews spanning different ages and many competing in smaller boats.
-Most notably we are proud to have Gill Prescott rowing at DARC - six times gold medallist at the World Masters Regatta in Duisburg last year and current world record holder in the women’s over 55 age group for 2 km indoor rowing!
+Most notably we are proud to have Gill Prescott (right) rowing at DARC – five times gold medallist at the World Masters Regatta in Varese in 2013 and again in Hazewinkel in 2015, and current world record holder in the women’s over 55 age group for 2 km indoor rowing!

 The Men’s Masters squad